shaunsingh/nix-darwin-dotfiles/README.md

 sudo xcode-select --install
 ```

 Note: Brew will install the native-compilation version of emacs-plus, but it may be buggy on certain machines and configurations.
 You can install emacs-mac if you want emacs27 instead.
 Brew will also install the developer branch of neovim (`nvim 0.6`), you can use neovim 0.5 (stable) but I can't garuntee if it works.

 For linux users, either install `emacs` (emacs 27) or [recommended] `emacs-pgtk-native-comp` (emacs 28) via your package manager of choice.

 ### Fonts
-Emacs uses 2 fonts not installed by default.
-SF Mono and SF Pro.
+Emacs uses 3 fonts not installed by default.
+Menlo, Liga SF Mono (nerd font) and SF Pro.
 Although homebrew should handle the installation process, you can reinstall them if nessecary

+You will have to manually install the otf files from ~/fonts

 On linux, you will have to install 4 fonts
-1. SF Mono
+1. Fira SFMono Nerd Font (from this repo)
 2. SF Pro
 3. Menlo
-4. FiraCode Nerd Font

 ### Fish